Mortgage Bond Meaning

 We have seen above how MPS investors face prepayment risk and in the eventuality of prepayment how every investor receives it irrespective of whether they need or prefer it at that time.
 Many investors are concerned with prepayment and default risk.

-CMBS helps in mitigating these problems by directing the cash flows from mortgages to different classes or layers called tranches so that every class has different exposure to both risks.
+CMBS helps in mitigating these problems by directing the cash flows from mortgages to different classes, or layers called tranches so that every class has different exposure to both risks.
 Each tranche is governed by a different set of rules on how the payment is to be distributed.
-Every tranche receives interest payment every month but the principal and prepayment amount are paid sequentially.
+Every tranche receives interest payments every month, but the principal and prepayment amounts are paid sequentially.
 CMBS is structured in such a way that each class of bond would retire serially in order.